sjentsch/lsjDocs/_pages/Ch14_ANOVA2_01.rst

 that jamovi uses when printing out the ANOVA table, I’ll start referring to the within-groups SS value as the *residual* sum of squares SS\ :sub:`R`.

 The easiest way to think about the residual SS values in this context, I think, is to think of it as the leftover variation in the outcome variable after you take into account the differences in the marginal means (i.e., after you remove SS\ :sub:`A` and SS\ :sub:`B`).
 What I mean by that is we can start by calculating the total sum of squares, which I’ll label SS\ :sub:`T`.
 The formula for this is pretty much the same as it was for one-way ANOVA.
-We take the difference between each observation *Y*\ :sub:`rci` and the grand mean :math:`\bar{Y}_{..}`, square the differences, and add them all up
+We take the difference between each observation *Y*\ :sub:`rci` and the grand mean Ȳ\ :sub:`..`, square the differences, and add them all up

 .. math:: \mbox{SS}_T = \sum_{r=1}^R \sum_{c=1}^C \sum_{i=1}^N \left( Y_{rci} - \bar{Y}_{..}\right)^2

 The “triple summation” here looks more complicated than it is.
 In the first two summations, we’re summing across all levels of Factor A (i.e., over all possible rows *r* in our table) and across all levels of Factor B (i.e., all possible columns *c*).
-Each rc-combination corresponds to a single group and each group contains
-*N* people, so we have to sum across all those people (i.e., all i values) too.
+Each rc-combination corresponds to a single group and each group contains *N* people, so we have to sum across all those people (i.e., all i values) too.
 In other words, all we’re doing here is summing across all observations in the data set (i.e., all possible rci-combinations).

 At this point, we know the total variability of the outcome variable SS\ :sub:`T`, and we know how much of that variability can be attributed to Factor A (SS\ :sub:`A`) and how much of it can be attributed to Factor B (SS\ :sub:`B`).
 The residual sum of squares is thus defined to be the variability in *Y* that *can’t* be attributed to either of our two factors.
 In other words

 | SS\ :sub:`R` = SS\ :sub:`T` - (SS\ :sub:`A` + SS\ :sub:`B`)